 It can be hard to find a board game that pre-school children can understand and stay engaged playing but from experience, this one works.
 The games only last about 10 minutes (but can be played over and over) and there’s no reading involved, so pre-school aged children can play it without it being complicated or them needing help.
 Also, it’s a team-building game so instead of everyone playing against each other, everyone plays together and you either win together or lose together, so there’ll be less fighting.
 It is recommended by Djeco for children aged 2.5 to 5 years.

-This version of the Beetle Game is the paper version.
-In the box, you will get a notebook with faintly drawn beetles, 2 pencils and dice.
-The first player throws the die and depending on what number they throw, they can draw over the corresponding body part of the beetle (so, for example, they might need to throw a 1 to get to draw the body).
+Usually the Beetle Game involves paper and pens but this version is different and it involves actually building a plastic beetle before everyone else.
+The first player throws the die and depending on what number they throw, they can take the corresponding body part of the beetle (so, for example, they might need to throw a 1 to get the body).
 The aim of the game is to be the first person to complete their beetle.
-Lots of people can play this game at the same time and people as young as 5 can enjoy it.
-It comes in a little box, perfect for slipping into your handbag and producing when your child starts the ‘I’m bored’ lark!
+Four people can play this game at the same time and people as young as 5 can enjoy it.
+It comes in a box.

-Charades is fun no matter what age but this version is suitable for children aged 4+ as the objects and actions that are to be acted out are in visual form as well as written form and they are objects/actions your child will know like a cat or tieing a shoelace.
+Charades is fun no matter what age but this version is suitable for children aged 4+ as the objects and actions that are to be acted out are in visual form as well as written form.
+They are objects/actions your child will know like a cat or tying a shoelace.
 This is a fun game for the whole family.
+Don’t Say It is a similar and equally as fun game too.

 This is another game for pre-school aged children up to about 6 years old.
 Every child is given a board with 4 items illustrated on it.
 16 little discs are placed upside down and the children take turns turning them over and seeing if they match the pictures on their board.
 The first person to get all four discs from their board is the winner.